 Anthony Papa, Manager, Media and Artist Relations

 Anthony Papa is manager of media and artist relations.
-He is an artist, writer, noted advocate against the war on drugs, and co-founder of Mothers of the New York Disappeared.
-Papa's stinging editorials about the drug war have appeared in news sources across the country.
+He is an artist, writer, freedom fighter, noted advocate against the war on drugs and co-founder of the Mothers of the New York Disappeared.
+Papa’s stinging opinion pieces about the drug war have appeared in news sources across the country.
 He is a frequent public speaker and college lecturer on his art and criminal justice issues.